Paediatric diabetes team - healthy eating and healthy lifestyle

 Let’s get cooking has fantastic tips on cooking on a budget and recipes.

-The Change4life have ways to eat well and move more.
+The Better Health Healthier families have ways to eat well and move more.

 Pocket friendly, easy-peasy recipes for mega-tasty, super-filling, hearty, home cooked grub.

 Is your child a fussy eater?
 Watch this three minute video.
 Healthy eating isn’t just about the food they eat - it is also about behaviour around eating.